augustinechiajh/portfolio/content/home/experience.md

   description = """
   * Automated AWS infrastructure deployments using Backstage.io templates, GitHub Actions, and IaC (CloudFormation, Terraform), accelerating production readiness for product teams.
   * Led deployment of AWS Security Lake from POC to production across global AWS Organizations for centralized security logging, reducing logging costs by about 28%, gaining approval and recognition from the IT executive leadership.
-  * Built GitHub Actions-based pipelines to assess resilience via AWS Resilience Hub, improving DR posture and prioritizing serverless for product teams.
+  * Built GitHub Actions-based pipelines to assess application resiliency via AWS Resilience Hub, improving disaster recovery posture and prioritizing serverless for product teams in preparation for chaos engineering and fault injection experiments.
-  * Developed API workflows between AWS and ServiceNow to automate account provisioning via Lambda and Step Functions.
+  * Developed API workflows between AWS and ServiceNow to automate account provisioning via Lambda and Step Functions, as part of AWS Account Creation automation, reaching production and deployed globally.
-  * Created reusable Terraform + Ansible templates to provision AWS Outposts resources (ECS, EMR), reducing manual setup.
+  * Created reusable Terraform + Ansible templates to provision AWS Outposts resources (ECS, EMR), streamlining path to production for product teams running private cloud resources.
   """

 [[experience]]